M0l42/MacGyver_Labyrinth/README.txt

 You need to install the module needed and have python updated, you can install the module with requirements.txt : pip install -r requirements.txt

+Note : The sounds is used only on Windows, for some reason pygame.mixer make the game crashed on linux.
+So for the moment it will be disable until I find another music's library because I'd like to find something User's friendly and without having to install any package.
+If you know any good music library on python, feel free to contact me :)